IAEA-NDS/exfor-parserpy/README.md

 resulting from a parse and modifies it in specific ways.
 An example of a transformer has already been provided in the example section above.

+## Contributing

+If you have made an addition to this package and would like to contribute it to this project, you may consider performing a pull request.
+By effecting a pull request, you accept that the copyright of your contribution, which is the code or other information added to this repository, is transferred to the IAEA.
+This ensures that we can change the license in the future if required.
+We stress that if such a change of license should ever happen, you can nevertheless continue to use any version before the switch of license according to the applicable license at that time.

 ## Legal note